Index to Marine and Lacustrine Geological Samples (IMLGS)

 Data are prepared by the sample repositories whose collections are searchable through the IMLGS.

-The Curators' Consortium guides the database, maintained on behalf of the group by NGDC, since 1977.
+The Curators' Consortium guides the database, maintained on behalf of the group by NOAA, since 1977.

-Some U.S. repositories receive funding from NSF to prepare data for the Index, and NGDC is the NSF-designated "appropriate National Data Center" for data and information about geologic samples collected with NSF funds.
+Some U.S. repositories receive funding from NSF to prepare data for the Index.
 For more information, see the NSF Division of Ocean Sciences Data and Sample Policy.

 How to Cite: